 Example 2.
 Another woman with ALS had psychosocial distress when out in public related to toileting challenges.
 Maintaining an active social life was very important to her; however, she felt deterred by fears of needing to use the restroom in public.
-That her husband would have to accompany her into a public women's restroom and then transfer her to the toilet in a stall with limited space and of questionable cleanliness was overwhelming.
+Her husband having to accompany her into a public women's restroom and transfer her to the toilet in a stall with limited space and of questionable cleanliness was overwhelming.
 She searched for a solution and decided she wanted to have a suprapubic catheter.
 A suprapubic catheter is a permanent tube inserted through the skin of the lower abdomen into the urinary bladder.
 The catheter tube connects to a bag that is attached to the leg and collects urine as it drains from the bladder.
-After a lengthy discussion regarding the cons of having the procedure, she insisted on a referral.
-She maintained, without question, that it was the best decision she made.
+After a lengthy discussion with her physician to address all the considerations, she moved forward with the procedure.
+She claimed, without question, that it was the best decision she made.

 Men have another option that is less permanent: a condom catheter.
-There are many different styles of catheters but all need to be sized to fit well.
-A physician will need to provide a prescription for monthly supplies that include the condom, tubing, and a urine collection bag.
-Baseball season is a popular time of year for requests for condom catheters.
-In addition, men can use a urinal and avoid having to transfer out of a wheelchair or bed during the night to urinate, as long as they have adequate hand function or a caregiver who provides assistance.
+There are many different styles of catheters, all of which need to be sized to fit well.
+A physician will need to provide a prescription for monthly supplies that include the condom, tubing and a urine collection bag.
+In addition, men can use a urinal to avoid having to transfer out of a wheelchair or bed during the night to urinate if they have adequate hand function or a caregiver who provides assistance.
 For younger women with ALS, menses can be troublesome.
-If there is no desire for pregnancy, extended and continuous cycle oral contraceptives that reduce the number of menstrual cycles may be the best solution.
+If there is no desire for pregnancy, extended and continuous cycle oral contraceptives that reduce the number of menstrual cycles or an intrauterine device (IUD) may be the best solution.
 This strategy should be discussed with an obstetrician/gynecologist and the benefits weighed against any risks.